Below you will find links to online resources that have been chosen by Ms. Martin to help with your assignments.

 a works cited is in alphabetical order, with hanging indents

 - For any photos you use in a PowerPoint, pamphlet or other publication, remember to number the photo in the bottom right-hand corner, and create a separate numbered List of Images Used.
 Do NOT cite Google Images – cite the page where the photo is posted!
+Check out this “Northern Leopard Frog” presentation as refresher.

 -